Grools/grools-application/README.md

 - [grools-checker-obo](https://github.com/Grools/grools-checker-obo)
 - [grools-checker-reporter](https://github.com/Grools/grools-checker-reporter)

-These projects use the powerfull Gradle as build system.
+These projects use the powerful Gradle as build system.
 If you do not have or you can not install it.
-Instead of `gradle` use the corresponfing wrapper on each projects:
+Instead of `gradle` use the corresponding wrapper on each projects:
 - gradlew for unix
 - gradlew.bat for windows

+### Install script

 ```bash
 projects=(grools-checker grools-drools-checker genome-properties-model genome-properties-parser grools-checker-genome-properties obo-model obo-parser grools-checker-obo grools-checker-reporter)